Emotional Intelligence 2.0 discusses the role of emotional intelligence on life and career success.

 - Relationship management skills

-Of course it’s about the most obvious “resisting” rage and strong emotions, but it’s also about keeping and even emotional keel and persevering.
+Of course, it’s about the most obvious “resisting” rage and strong emotions, but it’s also about keeping an even emotional keel and persevering.

 It builds on and leverages social awareness to manage social interactions successfully.

 CEOs are Low on EQ

 Emotional Intelligence 2.0 measures half a million senior executives and employees (albeit on Forbes he says they were 100.000, which is which?).

 It turns out that middle managers are the highest in EQ and CEOs score the lowest.

 EQ and Leadership